mgatelabs/FirstDescedantSkip/README.md

 From inside steam choose "Games" > "Add a non-steamm game to my library..."

-Choose the main.exe that was created in the dist folder.
+Choose the update_date.exe that was created in the dist folder.

 Right click on the main in your steam list and rename it to something you would remember like "The First Descendant Skip"

+## Other Utilities

+Because TFD is sort of buggy over Steam Link I have added two extra programs that will allow you to change your window configuration, since TFD links to popup in a window that isn't visible.

+To build them

+pyinstaller --onefile extend_display.py
+pyinstaller --onefile internal_display.py

+Then add the exe to steam as show earlier.

+extend_display.exe will enable multi-monitor. internal_display.exe will force one screen.